chialab/rna/docs/guide/esbuild-plugin-css-import.md

 ## Why

-CSS modules resolution is not standardized, so it's not possible to natively import CSS files from node_modules using the `@import` statement.
+CSS modules resolution is not standardized, so it's not possible to natively import CSS files from `node_modules/` using the `@import` statement.

 This plugin enables the node resolution algorithm for CSS files.
 That means that `@import` and `@url()` statements can refer to both relative files and NPM packages.
 CSS modules must have the `style` field in their package.json in order to correctly pickup the CSS entrypoint.